Inland Gas Upgrades

 Project timelines and next steps

 We first identified the need for these upgrades in 2014 and since that time, have worked to complete the preliminary planning, assessments and consultation needed to seek approval to move forward.
-We submitted an application to our regulator, the BC Utilities Commission (BCUC) in December 2018 and the project is now under review.
+We submitted an application to our regulator, the BC Utilities Commission (BCUC) in 2018, and received approval in January 2020.

-If approved, this upgrade will represent a significant investment into our natural gas system.
+We look forward to proceeding with this significant investment into our natural gas system.
 We expect the total cost to be an estimated $364 million and the average rate impacts over the course of the project to be minimal.
-We expect the construction work will take place between 2020 and 2024.

 Major milestone achieved